Technopathic/echoes/README.md

         1. Authenticates the user and retrieves the character and conversation data.
         2. Uses an AI model to generate the audio for the most recent response.

+*   `GET /auth/preflight`: The endpoint for authenticating and refreshing JWTs
+    *   **Authentication:** Requires a bearer token in the `Authorization` header.
+     *   **Request Body:**
+        ```json
+        {
+          "refreshToken": "The User's session refresh token.",
+        }
+        ```
+    *   **Functionality:**
+        1. Authenticates the user and retrieves a new token if necessary

+*   `GET /characters/read`: The endpoint for retrieving an array of characters ordered by user's recent conversations
+    *   **Authentication:** Requires a bearer token in the `Authorization` header.
+    *   **Functionality:**
+        1. Retrieves a JSON object array of characters sorted by user's recent conversations

+*   `GET /conversations/show`: The endpoint for retrieving an object of conversation history, summary, and character information.
+    *   **Authentication:** Requires a bearer token in the `Authorization` header.
+    *   **Functionality:**
+        1. Retrieves a JSON object array of recent conversation history.
+        2. Retrieves a JSON object containing the current conversation character information.
+        3. Retrieves a JSON object containing information on the current conversation, including the summary.

+*   `POST /users/signIn`: The endpoint for creating a user session.
+        **Request Body:**
+        ```json
+        {
+          "email": "The user's email",
+          "password": "The user's password"
+        }
+        ```
+    *   **Functionality:**
+        1. Authenticates the user and creates a new User Session.

 ## Getting Started

 First, run the development server: